 direct a student to leave the classroom for the remainder of the class period if the student persists in disrupting a class.
 Discuss the matter with the student, the department chair or school director, and the assistant dean of Students for Student Justice within 24 hours;

 refrain from using force or threats of force, except in immediate self-defense; and

 prepare a written account of the incident.

-If an instructor seeks to suspend a student from class after the class period in which the disruption occurred, the instructor must obtain the department chair’s/school director’s approval and the college dean’s approval for an interim class suspension.
+If an instructor seeks to suspend a student from class after the class period in which the disruption occurred, the instructor must obtain approval from the department chair or school director and the college dean for an interim class suspension.
 An interim class suspension will be for the day of the initial incident and up to two additional class days.

 REVIEWERS OF THIS PPS

 Reviewers of this PPS include the following: